stdombek/docs/content/en/docs/Acquisitions/Invoices/_index.md

 *   **Amount.**

 ## Edit a voucher to add disbursement information
-To add information about the invoice voucher disbursement from an external accounts payable system, use the Action menu to edit the invoice voucher.
+To add information about the invoice voucher disbursement from an external accounts payable system, use the **Actions** menu to edit the invoice voucher.

 1. Using the Search and Filter pane, find the invoice for which you want to update disbursement information and select it.
 2. Scroll down to the Voucher information section and click the **View voucher** button
-2. From the View voucher full-screen window, open the Action menu and select **Edit**.
+2. From the View voucher full-screen window, open the **Actions** menu and select **Edit**.
 2. Enter the disbursement information in the fields described below.
 4. Click **Save and close.**